ogunlao/ogunlao.github.io/_posts/2020-04-26-you_dont_really_know_softmax.md

 sm(x_i) = \dfrac{e^x_i}{\sum_{j=1}^{d} e^{x_j}}
 \end{equation}

-where d is the number of classses.
+where d is the number of classes.
 The sum of all the exponentiated values, $\sum_{j=1}^{d} e^{x_j}$ is a normalizing constant which helps to ensure that it maintains the properties of a probability distribution i.e. a) the values must sum to 1 b) they must be between 0 and 1 inclusive $[0, 1]$.

 ![Softmax classifier](/images/softmax.png "source: ljvmiranda921.github.io")